 And I REALLY don’t want to be that person.
 We all have our own journeys and I have to remember that this is mine and mine alone.

-As I share all of the amazing benefits I’m experiencing from not drinking, there’s a part of me that is hoping that my husband will have a lightbulb moment and want to join me.
-Be my AF partner.
+As I share all of the amazing benefits I’m experiencing from not drinking, there’s a part of me that is hoping that my husband will have a lightbulb moment and join me.
+Be my alcohol-free partner.
 Experience this amazing new, clear reality together.
 We’ve built such an amazing life together and what if there’s EVEN more we can do if we were both AF?

 As a whiskey connoisseur, it’s unlikely, but there’s a definite feeling of camaraderie that makes that idea appealing to me.